Perinatal Mental Health Speaker Series:

 Adriana Alejandre, LMFT

 A professional education session by Adriana Alejandre, LMFT focused on trauma-informed care from a mental health perspective when working with birthing people within the Latinx community.
-We will discuss the impact on perinatal mental health as it relates to culture, barriers, and history of the medical model that validates fear by the community.
-Strategies and tools will be discussed in this hour session, along with a Q&A.
+In this hour session, we discuss the impact on perinatal mental health as it relates to culture, barriers, and history of the medical model that validates fear by the community.
+Also, we talk about strategies and tools, along with a Q&A.

 Risk, Resilience, and Depression in Fathers from Diverse Backgrounds